michelleroman/final_soc_stats_project/README.md

 A working-class respondent then, could be in excellent health and believe that the government should assist with medical care, while an upper-class respondent with poor health and high medical bills wouldn’t necessarily think the government should help possibly because they have the resources to take care it themselves.

 # Methodology
- ## Include the background behind the orgins of the questions and how they may have changed overtime
+ ## Include the background behind the origins of the questions and how they may have changed overtime
  ## Include any limitations to the data that we can think of
  ## Include any biases that you might bring to the data

 # Acknowledgements
-GSS file conversion script was provided by the course instructor.
 READ.me organization was from [this template](https://www.makeareadme.com/).